top of page

 3. Kibale Forest: Famous for its population of chimpanzees, Kibale is one of Africa's premier destinations for primate tracking.
 In addition to chimpanzees, it's home to 12 other primate species, as well as diverse birdlife and flora.

 4. Budongo Forest: Situated within Murchison Falls National Park, Budongo is one of the largest mahogany forests in East Africa.
-It's renowned for its population of habituated chimpanzees, as well as diverse bird species and tree species.
+It's renowned for its population of chimpanzees, as well as diverse bird species and tree species.

 5. Maramagambo Forest: Found within Queen Elizabeth National Park, Maramagambo is one of the largest and oldest forests in Uganda.
 It's known for its bat caves, primate species, and diverse birdlife, offering opportunities for guided forest walks and exploration.

-7. Bugoma Forest: Located in western Uganda, Bugoma is one of the country's largest remaining tropical rainforests.
+6. Bugoma Forest: Located in western Uganda, Bugoma is one of the country's largest remaining tropical rainforests.
 It's known for its biodiversity, including various primate species, birds, and butterflies.
 Guided forest walks and birdwatching tours are available.

-8. Mpanga Forest: Situated near Fort Portal, Mpanga is a small but important forest reserve known for its rich birdlife, including the rare Nahan's francolin.
+7. Mpanga Forest: Situated near Fort Portal, Mpanga is a small but important forest reserve known for its rich birdlife, including the rare Nahan's francolin.
 It offers nature walks, birdwatching, and picnic spots for visitors.

 c) Lakes.